 3. To produce a new cadre of integrative and trans-disciplinary psychological clinical scientists who, in their research and application, employ scientific methods and theories from across a broad range of scientific perspectives to help advance our knowledge about important public health problems; and to develop, deliver, and evaluate cost-effective solutions for such problems.

-4. To promote education and training aimed at enhancing the quality, availability, and reliability of up-to-date, empirically-supported, cost-effective, efficient, and safe services in mental and behavioral health care.
+4. To promote education and training aimed at enhancing the quality, availability, and reliability of up-to-date, empirically-supported, efficacious, cost-effective and safe services in mental and behavioral health care.

-5. To contribute to the dissemination of knowledge and cost-effective services that will help reduce the incidence of mental and behavioral health problems; promote adaptive functioning; improve the quality, availability, safety, and impact of mental and behavioral health-care delivery; and improve the public's general health and well-being.
+5. To contribute to the development and dissemination of knowledge and services that will help reduce the incidence of mental and behavioral health problems; promote adaptive functioning; improve the quality, availability, safety, and impact of mental and behavioral health-care delivery; and improve the public's general health and well-being.

-The primary functions and activities of PCSAS are these:
+The primary functions and activities of PCSAS are:

 1. To formulate and implement accreditation policies, procedures, and criteria in support of PCSAS' stated accreditation mission and goals, and to adapt and refine these activities through a process of continuous quality improvement.